DrMalchev/DrMalchev/README.md

-- 👋 Hi, I’m @DrMalchev
+- 👋 Hi, I’m Delyan
 - 👀 I’m interested in modelling dynamic physical processes.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on fun projects for a beginner in programming.